sfiggins/katacoda-scenariosv2/kip1/labelit/step2.md

-You should try to do a "describe" on the troublesome Pod to see if you can more information as to why the Pod is crashing, look at the events section.
+You should try to do a "describe" on the troublesome Pod to see if you can find  more information as to why the Pod is crashing, look at the events section.

 Found anything?
 Probably nothing useful.
-We know that this Pod "front-end" is supposed to connect with the Pod called "back-end".
+We know that the container "client-go" inside the Pod "front-end" is supposed to connect with the container "sample-web" in the Pod called "back-end".

 Maybe we can use the "logs" option to see if we get more clues as what might have happened: